Ruben History, Family Crest & Coats of Arms

 Early History of the Ruben family

-Another 331 words (24 lines of text) covering the years 1752 and 1760 are included under the topic Early Ruben History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ruben research.
+Another 166 words (12 lines of text) covering the years 1752 and 1760 are included under the topic Early Ruben History in all our PDF Extended History products and printed products wherever possible.

 Ruben Spelling Variations